rust-lang/book/README.md

-Because the book is [printed][nostarch], and because we want to keep the online version of the book close to the print version when possible, it may take longer than you're used to for us to address your issue or pull request.
+Because the book is [printed][nostarch], and because we want to keep the online version of the book close to the print version when possible, it may take us longer than usual to address your issue or pull request.

 So far, we've been doing a larger revision to coincide with [Rust Editions](https://doc.rust-lang.org/edition-guide/).
 Between those larger